-\begin{proof} Assume that $e_i:=\frac{E_i}{\sqrt{f}}$, for $i=1,\cdots, n$.
-Note that, in general case, the vector fields $e_i$ are not left invariant.
-We can see the set $\{e_1,\cdots,e_n\}$ is an orthonormal basis at every point of $G$, with respect to the $f-$left invariant metric.
-Now the equations
+\end{prop} \begin{proof} Let us assume that $e_i:=\frac{E_i}{\sqrt{f}}$, where $i=1,\cdots, n$.
+It is important to note that, in general, the vector fields $e_i$ are not left-invariant.
+However, we can observe that the set $\{e_1,\cdots, e_n\}$ forms an orthonormal basis at every point of $G$ with respect to the $f$-left-invariant metric.
+Now, considering the equation